Quick start

 Approving a certification

-To avoid flooding of certificates with bogus certifications, keyservers might insist on an approval by the keyholder of the certified certificate.
+To avoid flooding certificates with bogus certifications, keyservers might insist on an approval by the keyholder of the certified certificate.
 To approve all pending certifications:

 $ sq key approvals update --add-all --cert $FINGERPRINT